Richard Hefter, President

 Mike co-founded MPTrader with AdviceTrade in 2003.
 He has been involved in the world financial markets for three decades since his graduation from the Georgetown University School of Foreign Service in 1979.
 Early in his career he analyzed the fundamental and technical aspects of the financial and commodity futures markets for Smith Barney, Harris Upham, and for Drexel, Burnham, Lambert.
 From 1988 to 1993 he was President of MJ Capital Inc., a market analysis and trading firm, which advised clients involved in the financial futures and commodity markets.
 In 1992-93, he co-authored The Business-One Irwin Guide to the Futures Markets (with Stanley Kroll).
 Republic National Bank recruited Mike in January 1994, for the position of strategic trader, and market analyst on the bank's trading floor, which included analysis and trading of instruments in foreign exchange, emerging markets, stock indices, and precious metals.
 In February 1999, Michael founded MJP Market Strategies, Inc., a financial market advisory firm.
 In addition, from August 2000 through August 2001, he was the chief on-air market consultant and strategist for JAGfn, a live, daily 8-hour financial market webcast and cable TV show produced by Jagnotes, Inc. Mike's articles and commentaries are widely distributed on sites such as MarketWatch, Real Money, and Nasdaq.

-Michael Golembesky is a featured analyst at ElliottWaveTrader, focusing on Forex, the SPX and VXX.
+Michael Golembesky is a senior analyst at ElliottWaveTrader, focusing on Forex, the SPX and VXX.
 He began his trading journey as a SOES trader in the late 90's.
 In 2005 he began trading the Forex markets at which time he was first introduced to Elliott Wave analysis.
 In 2012 he joined EWT where he further honed his knowledge of Elliott Wave analysis and Fibonacci Pinball.
 Michael also has an extensive background in real estate investing and finance, having spent close to 10 years working in this field.

 Zachary Mannes is the lead analyst for Stock Waves, a premium service within the ElliottWaveTrader Trading Room that provides wave alerts and trade set-ups on individual stocks.
 One of the founding members of the EWT site, Zac began working in finance as an investment adviser in 2008, and adopted Elliott Wave Theory.
 He continues to push the boundaries on how sentiment drives the perception of fundamentals and how some fundamentals can influence sentiment, while focusing on a bottom up micro approach filtering through charts & EW counts on hundreds of individual stocks.

 Princely Mathew covers market internals and sentiment at ElliottWaveTrader.
 Princely, who has been actively trading since 2003, was the second-place finisher in the 2015 World Cup Championship of Futures Trading®.
 (Registered mark of Robbins Trading Company's affiliate Robbins Financial Group.)
-Trading part time initially, Princely used to work within the IT industry in various organizations until 2012 before switching careers to become a full time trader.
+Trading part time initially, Princely used to work within the IT industry in various organizations until 2012 before switching careers to become a full-time trader.
 He offers expertise in Open Interest analysis, Yield and Market Internals/Breadth work and Hurst Cycles analysis.

 Victor Nguyen hosts the Index Quant Signals service at ElliottWaveTrader.
 Trading has been Victor's passion since he won his first stock trading competition in the 5th grade.
 Since then, he has placed 2nd in a worldwide virtual trading competition, with 300,000 participants.
 In 2008, Victor sold his insurance agency to pursue his true calling of becoming a full time day trader.
 Currently, his trades attain a positive 70% success rate.
 He bases his trading decisions on signals he gets from his proprietary trading system he created based on a fractal algorithm.

-Garrett Patten is a featured analyst to ElliottWaveTrader and host of World Markets, a premium service within the site's Trading Room that covers 9 international markets.
+Garrett Patten is a senior analyst to ElliottWaveTrader and host of World Markets, a premium service within the site's Trading Room that covers 9 international markets.
 These markets include: FTSE100, DAX, Euro STOXX 50, Nikkei, Hang Seng, India's Nifty 50, Mexico's IPC Index, Brazil's Bovespa & Australia's ASX 200.
 Garrett's focus is primarily on U.S. and international equity indices, and demonstrating the capabilities of unconventional technical analysis.

 Ricky Wen provides ES Trade Alerts on ElliottWaveTrader.
 He is a full time trader and mentor who has been trading professionally for seven years, and focuses on stock options and the E-mini S&P 500 futures.
 He is known for his mastery of candlesticks trading, moving averages, chart patterns and feedback loops.
 He developed his own proprietary Hourly Extreme Oversold/Overbought signals and currently holds an executed win rate of 80.2% from over 200 trades sample size across multiple instruments within a 5 year span.